Not sure where to start? Call 724-847-6225 and ask for a Drug and Alcohol (D&A),

 NAMI – Beaver County

 NAMI is an educational, advocacy, and support group for families, consumers, and professionals concerned with serious mental illness or brain disorders.
 We support each other by educating ourselves through research, attending conferences, and sharing information.
 Some NAMI-BC members also offer support through having lived experience.

 Drug and Alcohol Resources

 This webpage contains plenty of PA and Beaver County resources for people who need help with addiction.
 For more general information, scroll to the bottom of the page for Additional Drug and Alcohol Resources.

-Whether online, or in person, these resources may be helpful if you’re struggling to find your voice or yourself.
-PRISM is local and addresses the issues, challenges and triumphs of local LGBTQ+ youth.
+Whether online or in-person, these resources may be helpful if you’re struggling to find your voice or yourself.

 Do you live with a mental illness?
 Have a goal to reach?
 Contact one of our SPAs and get connected with a case manager who can help you.